gmx-io/gmx-interface/docs/components-use-cases.md

 - When adding new svg icon please set primary color to `currentColor` and size it to `1em`.

 ## Use Case: Tooltips
-- `Tooltip` is the base primitive; it accepts `variant` (`icon`, `iconStroke`, `underline`, `none`) to control the handle decoration and defaults to a dashed underline.
+- Use when you need to surface short clarifications without disrupting the surrounding layout.
 - Prefer `TooltipWithPortal` when the tooltip might overflow masked containers - this wrapper simply enables portals while keeping the same API.

 ## Use Case: Alerts & Colorful Banners
-- `ColorfulBanner` provides a slim announcement surface.
-Choose a `color` scheme (`blue`, `green`, `yellow`, `red`) to map border, background, and icon classes via theme tokens.
-- Pass an SVG component to `icon` for contextual visuals; the component constrains it to `size-20` and adapts the tint automatically.
+- Add an SVG component for contextual visuals; the component constrains it to `size-20` and adapts the tint automatically.
-- For dismissible banners, supply `onClose`; the built-in close button stops propagation before invoking your callback, which keeps parent click handlers intact.
+- When dismissal is enabled, the built-in close button stops propagation before invoking your handler, which keeps parent click handlers intact.
 - `AlertInfoCard` wraps `ColorfulBanner` with opinionated defaults for `info`, `warning`, and `error`.
 Use it when you just need tone-appropriate styling with optional close behavior.
-- Use `ColorfulButtonLink` for primary actions of banner/alert.
-It correctly highlights action and align with it designs
+- Use `ColorfulButtonLink` for primary banner or alert actions so the CTA stays highlighted and aligned with the design system.

 ## Use Case: Page Layout
 - `AppPageLayout` is the shell for all page views.
 It pins the `SideNav`, wraps content in a max-width column, and injects the global `AppHeader`/`Footer` for page.
-- Override `header` when a page needs custom chrome (e.g. `ChainContentHeader`) - the layout still handles spacing and scroll behavior.
-- Pass `sideNav` to swap out or tweak the default nav; hand in an empty fragment when the feature should hide the sidebar but keep the rest of the layout.